Simhyeon/r4d/docs/meta.md

 ### DONE

+* [x] Consider adding custom basic macros
+- This is very much easy so why not
+* [x] New debug mode documentation
 * [-] Check if parse_chunk_lines acts as intended in basic macros
 * [x] Change logic of infinite loop warning, so that it onlys warns on body expansion